Smart Home Maintenance Tips & Expert Advice

 Seal windows and doors

 The condition of external seals between doorways and window openings determines household energy expenses.
 Old or damaged weather stripping causes air leakage.
-Installing new weather stripping protects interior coolness and stops pests from entering your home.
+Installing new weather stripping helps maintain interior coolness and prevents pests from entering your home.

 Deep clean the exterior

-Wash your home’s exterior, including all windows, pressure wash outdoor spaces, and rinse the siding to remove winter collections.
+Wash your home’s exterior, including all windows, pressure-wash outdoor spaces, and rinse the siding to remove winter buildup.

 Test outdoor plumbing

-Before using it, activate your outdoor faucets and sprinklers to detect any problems with the plumbing system.
+Before using it, activate your outdoor faucets and sprinklers to identify any plumbing issues.

 Summer: Maintenance and Protection

-Horizontal sunlight extends throughout most days during summer, which makes this period ideal for handling outside maintenance.
+Horizontal sunlight is present on most summer days, making this period ideal for outdoor maintenance.

 Lawn and garden care

-Pruning and controlling weeds maintains grass, creating an attractive yard area and preventing excessive growth.
+Pruning and controlling weeds maintain grass, create an attractive yard, and prevent excessive growth.

 Clean fans and vents

-Ceiling fans and vents need proper cleaning because both items create reduced efficiency and can potentially cause fire hazards.
+Ceiling fans and vents require proper cleaning because both items reduce efficiency and can pose fire hazards.

 Inspect decks and patios